cloudprivacylabs/lsa/web/content/docs/spreadsheet_representation.md

 `https://example.org/Person/dpvoverlay` overlay will include the `hasPersonalDataCategory` term, but not the `valueType` term.

-The fourth section defines the schema attributes.
+The fourth section (colored yellow) defines the schema attributes.
 The first attribute must be an `Object` that is the root node of the schema/overlays.
 The root node also specifies the namespace for the remaining attributes.
 In the above example, all the attributes will be in the